-Volunteers are being celebrated by credit unions across Wales for the invaluable role they play in the development and success of the financial cooperatives.
+Volunteers are being celebrated by credit unions throughout Wales for the invaluable role they play in the development and success of the financial cooperatives.

-As we mark Volunteers Week (June 1-7 2021) it is time to reflect on the massive contribution credit union volunteers have on the communities they support.
+As we mark Volunteers Week (June 1-7 2022) it is time to reflect on the massive contribution credit union volunteers make to the communities they support.

 The ethical loans and savings providers rely on the voluntary support of many individuals who help with their decision-making and daily operation.